grpc/proposal/A72-open-telemetry-tracing.md

 from other census library propagators to differentiate with the application’s tracing instrumentation.

-The following tracing information during an RPC lifecycle is captured:
+The following tracing information during an RPC lifecycle should be captured:

 At the client, on parent span:
 * When the call is started, annotate name resolution completed if the RPC had name resolution delay.
-* When the uncompressed size of some outbound data is revealed, annotate seq no., type(Received) and wire message size.
 * When the call is closed, end the parent span with RPC status.

 On attempt span: